 OpenStack Private Cloud on Your Laptop with DevStack Guide

-OpenStack on Your Laptop with DevStack is a complete with needed for setup of private Cloud using your laptop as Bare Metal.
+OpenStack Private Cloud on Your Laptop with DevStack Guide is a complete Guide with needed video for setup of private Cloud using your laptop as Bare Metal.
 We told you to get your Ubuntu to ready for Private Cloud !
 There is not to much to say about this guide on OpenStack Private Cloud on your Laptop with Dev tack Guide, the word ‘laptop’ in title we hope will make people more interested.
 Total cost is zero up to the point we have shown you.
 OpenStack Private Cloud is deployed with DevStack using your computer / laptop as bare metal like a data center.

 OpenStack Private Cloud on Your Laptop with DevStack Guide : Requirements

 The requirement is thin.
-An Ubuntu back version (11.x) is suggested, we took the risk with Ubuntu 12.04 LTS (we basically modified few files that made Ubuntu crazy a bit, seriously do not use 12.04 for Dev ) on a Laptop with 2 GB RAM.
+An Ubuntu back version (11.x) is suggested, we took the risk with Ubuntu 12.04 LTS (we basically modified few files that made Ubuntu crazy a bit, seriously do not use 12.04 for Dev Stack) on a Laptop with 2 GB RAM.
 It was a good laptop once.
 Officially you can check Github for more info on DevStack before seriously starting the project OpenStack Private Cloud on Your Laptop with DevStack :

 https://github.com/cloudbuilders/devstack